robert-juang/Optimization/README.md

 # Linear and Nonlinear Optimization

-This repo contains a compilation of Optimization Coding I did Here's brief rundown of topics covered:
+This repo contains a compilation of Optimization Related Coding

 # Unconstrained